mike-hanson/jsSubstitute/README.md

 ```

 **receivedWith**
-This method allows you to assert that a method of the substitute was called at least once with specific set of argument values or argument values that match a pattern or filter.
+This method allows you to assert that a method of the substitute was called at least once with a specific set of argument values or argument values that match a pattern or filter.
 The factory exposes an *arg* object that in turn exposes some useful argument assertion methods, full details of this object will be provided in a separate section below.

 ```javascript
 mySub.receivedWith('method1', 1);